 Gabija tells you about the journey she went through to accomplish a marketing group project.
-She describes the teachers’ guidance and the freedom of choices the students had.
+She describes the teachers’ guidance and the freedom of choice the students had.
 When students take the lead, magic happens.

 You can enable subtitles by pressing the CC icon on the video

-This video is for teachers who want to develop their student’s talents by experimenting with giving students more bounded freedom in completing a task.
-Working with open-ended assignments might improve your students self-regulating capacities as well as have an effect on students’ motivation.
+This video is for teachers who want to develop their students’ talents by experimenting with giving students more bounded freedom in completing a task.
+Working with open-ended assignments might improve your students’ self-regulating capacities, as well as have an effect on students’ motivation.
 Offering bounded freedom is an important teaching strategy within talent development education that also benefits teachers: you could feel an increased sense of satisfaction and psychological well-being.

 The video addresses a real life example of bounded freedom.
 The student explains that they got the freedom to excel and meanwhile were able to enjoy the experience.
-They also got the appropriate guidance to be creative and accomplish more than they would think they were able to.
+They also got the appropriate guidance to be creative and accomplish more than they thought they were able to.
 As a teacher, you can see how fostering freedom can really inspire your students and, who knows, yourself as well.